Additional Courses

 The Bridging Fellowship Program is a unique undertaking focused on cultivating a space and community for meaningful and supported conversations about Israel and Palestine.
 It will run through both the fall and spring semesters, meeting every two weeks for three hours with expected readings and reflections in-between meetings.
 Participants selected for the program will have an opportunity to receive course credit.

-L&S 198: Psychosocial and Planetary Resilience in an Age of Climate Crisis
+L&S 198: Personal and Community Resilience in the Changing Climate

 2 Units, P/NP